tmobile/magentaA11y/_checklist-web/tidbit.md

 screenreader:
   name:  |
-    The screen reader announces the text alternative for the info icon "Info","Error", "Caution".
+    The screen reader announces the text alternative for the info icon.
+Such as "Info","Error", "Caution".
   description:  |
     The screen reader announces the visual label for any nested controls and any additional context. e.g. "Learn more Cats are amazing creatures".
 Note: Some screen readers require different navigational techniques to get the additional context to announce.
   role:  |